 Tips for Investing

 - No platform, no matter how smart, can take the place of good financial advising.
-If you don’t have a financial advisor, finding one isn’t hard.
-SmartAsset’s matching tool can help you find a financial professional in your area to help you build a solid plan for the future, whether you’re choosing your stocks yourself or not.
-If you’re ready to work with a highly trained financial advisor, get started now.
+If you don’t have a financial advisor, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - A free easy-to-use investment calculator is a great way to get started on creating financial goals, or just for getting a check-up on your progress toward those goals.